binay047/Bromium-adsorption-on-1H-Tc2C-DFT-superconductivity/README.md

 ## 12. Generate α²F(ω) and λ(ω)

 Run:
-Inside extract_q2F_lambda.py, in filename you need to paste the path to a2F.dos10, and a2F.dos10 is chosen using the converged value of Tc calculated from lambda.in python3 extract_a2F_lambda.py plot. dat using xmgrace
+Inside extract_q2F_lambda.py, in file_path, you need to paste the path to a2F.dos10, and a2F.dos10 is chosen using the converged value of Tc calculated from lambda.in python3 extract_a2F_lambda.py plot. dat using xmgrace